tamadalab/kani/docs/content/_index.md

 The proposed system, named `kani`, records the terminal's executed commands and runs the recommendation engine by each recoding.
 The recommendation engine analyzes the histories of the executed commands with their status codes and statuses of `git`.

+## :speech_balloon: Description

+### :wind_chime: Features

+* Records the executed command in your terminal in your repository,
+* Runs analysis scripts by each command execution,
+    * Recommends the timing of `git commit`, and `git push`.
+* Shows simple usage of `git commit` and `git push`.

+### :checkered_flag: Goal of `kani`

+`kani` recommends the operations of git and GitHub from behaviors of novices in the terminal.
+Therefore, the goal of `kani` is to become unnecessary for novices, like walking assist instrument for babies.
+For this, `kani` wants to measure git/GitHub operation maturity rates (GOMR) for the novices.
+GOMR would measure by the following methods.

+* Matching rates with the behaviors of experts (recording beforehand)
+* Following rates of Git flow, GitHub flow, or GitLab flow.

 ## :speaking_head: 概要（Japanese version of [Overview](#-overview)）